 Viewers are introduced to Jack’s twin brother: Austin from Texas.
-Actually, it’s just something Jack makes up to get closer to Mr. Furley’s attractive niece (Robin Eisenman), but it’s the beginning of an absolutely hilarious, albeit absurd, premise.
+Actually, it’s just something Jack makes up in order to get closer to Mr. Furley’s attractive niece (Robin Eisenman), but it’s the beginning of a hilarious, albeit absurd, premise.

-So many funny bits in this episode — utilizing Jack’s voice on a recorder which accidentally includes Cindy’s voice too (while she’s sitting next to Mr. Furley), to seeing the massive amount of fog keeping “Austin” from leaving the apartment (the fog is literally seeping under the apartment’s doorway), to watching Jack get into a fight with himself (sadly, shortened in the syndication version), and capped off with a drunken Mr. Furley having “a talk” with Austin about it — it all just works out perfectly and makes the episode all the more funny.
+There are so many funny bits in this episode: utilizing Jack’s voice on a tape recorder from another room to fool Mr. Furley (but the recorder includes Cindy’s voice, too…and she’s sitting next to Mr. Furley while he’s hearing it), to seeing the massive amount of fog keeping “Austin” from leaving the apartment (the fog is literally seeping in under the apartment’s doorway), to watching Jack get into a fight with himself (sadly, shortened in the syndication version), and capped off with a drunken Mr. Furley having “a talk” with Austin about it.

-Note: Two episodes were “Best Of’s” (with Lucille Ball) and not counted in the season’s ranking.
+Note: Two “Three’s Company” episodes were “Best Of’s” (with Lucille Ball) and not counted in this season’s ranking.

 #26: “Jack Bares All: Part 2”